Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source

 \section{Conclusions}

 In this paper, we investigated optimal status update policies for an energy harvesting source equipped with a battery.
-We considered three differenct cases, namely, the battery size is infinite, finite but large, and one unit.
-We showed that the best-effort uniform status update policy minimizes the long-term average AoI when the battery size is infinite.
-We then showed that the energy-aware adaptive status update policy is asymptotically optimal when the battery size is finite but sufficiently large.
-At last, we considered an extreme case when the battery size is one unit.
-We introduced the definition of uniformly bounded online policies, and explicitly identified the optimal policy within this class.
-Under the optimal policy, the status update epochs form a renewal process, where the length of each renewal interval relies on the first energy arrival in that interval, and has a threshold structure.
-We also evaluated the performances of the proposed policies through simulation.
+We considered three different cases, namely, the battery size is infinite, finite but large, and one unit.
+We proposed three different status updating policies for those cases, and established their optimality through theoretical analysis.
+We also evaluated the performances of the proposed policies through simulation results.

 We point out that the (asymptotically) optimal status update polices for the infinite battery and finite battery cases are closedly related to our earlier work \cite{Yang:jsac:2016}.
-In \cite{Yang:jsac:2016}, our objective was to optimize the long-term average sensing performance, which was measured by a general function of the inter-sensing delays.
-The average AoI as a function of the inter-update delays can be treated as a particularized case of that general function, thus the optimal policies and the corresponding analysis in both works are quite similar.
-Such inherent connection between time average AoI minimization and more general sensing performance optimization also implies that AoI as a metric of information freshness does have deep implications on other performance metrics in sensing/status updating systems.
-Unveiling the intricate relationship between AoI and other performance metrics (i.e., estimation error) from an information theoretic perspective is one of our future directions.
+In \cite{Yang:jsac:2016}, we have studied an optimal sensing problem where the objective is to optimize the long-term average sensing performance.
+We assume that the sensing performance was measured by a general function of the inter-sensing delays.
+Examples include the MMSE in reconstructing a wide-sense stationary random process.
+We observe that the average AoI as a function of the inter-update delays can be treated as a particularized case of that general function.
+Such inherent connection between AoI minimization and a general sensing performance optimization implies that AoI as a metric of information freshness does have deep connections with other performance metrics in remote sensing/estimation systems.
+Unveiling the intricate relationship between AoI and other remote estimation related metrics is one of our future directions.